yiisoft/validator/README.md

 #### Skipping empty values

-By default, empty values are validated.
+By default, missing and empty values are validated (if the value is missing, it's considered `null`).
 That is undesirable if you need to allow not specifying a field.
 To change this behavior, use `skipOnEmpty: true`:

 ```php
 use Yiisoft\Validator\Rule\Number;